Île Verte (Grenoble)

-L'Île Verte is a neighborhood in Grenoble, located in a bend in the river Isère.
+Île Verte is a neighborhood in Grenoble, France, located in a bend in the river Isère.
 It is relatively independent from downtown.
 The district is one of the most heavily populated in the town, due primarily to the large apartments (three large towers, as well as an ?S-shaped apartment complex).
 The area is mostly residential, but the Police Headquarters (Hotel de Police) is also located here.

 The Three Towers

 The landmark Residence Île Verte, popularly referred to as "the Three Towers of Grenoble," was built within a park in the Île Verte district between 1963 and 1967, on a plan by Roger Anger and Pierre Puccinelli.
 At a height of 98 meters (not counting the antenna), the three towers were the highest inhabited buildings in Europe when they were completed, with a total of 504 apartments spread among 28 inhabited floors, each tower containing a total of 33 stories.
 The towers are named Belledonne, Vercors, and Mont Blanc.